 2. Pets allow kids to learn responsibility and to care for someone else.
 Yes, the novelty will wear off, but that’s where the “learning responsibility” part comes in.
 It takes work on mom and dad’s part, but enforcing the continued responsibility is really good practice for life.

 3. Pets offer comfort and companionship.
 There’s nothing like a cuddly dog on a bad day!
 A pet will love you, no matter what.

 So basically, the thing to figure out is whether or not the enjoyment of owning a particular pet is worth that pet’s expense and stink.
 Simple, huh?

 Is my child ready for a pet?

-We’ve found that it’s best not to make a quick decision, and don’t EVER decide in the pet store!
-All of our kids help with our pets, even the three year old.
+We’ve found that it’s best to not make a quick decision, and don’t EVER decide in the pet store!
+All of our kids help with our pets.
 But I think that age 8 or so is when they really start remembering to care for their pet on their own.
 They are also old enough at that point to remember to wash hands, put the pet food away, etc. Pets for the under 8 crowd are definitely more of a parental responsibility.
 (This is certainly not a hard and fast rule, and will depend on the child!)

 Puppy and Toddler heading off for some mischief… I had forgotten how cute they both were!